2013 Taguig local elections: Background

-Mayor Ma.
-Laarni "Lani" Cayetano was on her first term, and she ran for re-election for second term.
-She faced former Councilor Ma.
-Rebecca "Rica" Tiñga.
+Mayor Lani Cayetano was on her first term, and she ran for re-election for second term.
+She faced former Councilor Rica Tiñga, who is the daughter of Cayetano's closest rival in 2010, Dante Tiñga.

 Vice Mayor George Elias was term-limited.
-His party chosen First District Councilor Roderick Carlos “Carlo” Papa, son of former Mayor Ricardo Papa Jr. Papa faced Brgy.
-Lower Bicutan Chairman Ricardo "Ading" Cruz Jr., Cayetano's running mate.
+His party chosen First District Councilor Roderick Carlos “Carlo” Papa, son of former Mayor Ricardo Papa Jr. Papa faced Lower Bicutan Barangay Captain Ricardo "Ading" Cruz Jr., Cayetano's running mate.

 First District Rep. Arnel Cerafica was on his first term, and he ran for re-election for second term.
-He faced First District Councilor Baby Gloria "Gigi" De Mesa.
+He faced First District Councilor Gigi De Mesa.

 Second District Rep. Sigfrido "Freddie" Tiñga was on his first term.
-Although eligible for re-election, he did not run.
-His party fielded former Rep. Henry "Jun" Dueñas Jr..Dueñas faced television director and Brgy.
-Fort Bonifacio Chairman Lino Edgar Cayetano.
+Although eligible for re-election, he opted to retire from politics.
+His party fielded former Rep. Henry Dueñas Jr..
+Dueñas faced television director and Fort Bonifacio Barangay Captain Lino Cayetano.

 Results

 For Mayor

-Mayor Ma.
-Laarni "Lani" Cayetano defeated former Councilor Ma.
-Rebecca "Rica" Tiñga.
+Mayor Lani Cayetano defeated former Councilor Rica Tiñga.